-Table 3 presents the perceived impacts of weather patterns on market activities among food crop marketers using a 4-point Likert rating scale and ranked mean.
-The perception effect that changing weather patterns have led to reduced crop availability in markets was the most strongly agreed, with a mean score of 3.92, ranking 1st.
-This finding aligns with recent studies indicating that irregular rainfall and temperature extremes disrupt crop growth cycles, reduce yields, and limit market availability (Adetunji et al., 2020; Malik et al., 2022).
 Seasonal changes were perceived to influence consumer preferences for specific crops, as shown by a mean score of 3.85 (ranked 2nd).
 This highlights the role of seasonality in consumer demand patterns, which aligns with findings by Nwafor (2021) on climate-driven shifts in market demand.
 Adverse weather conditions were reported to increase the difficulty of transporting food crops to markets (mean score of 3.81, ranked 3rd), while leading to higher spoilage rates before crops reach their destination (mean score of 3.79, ranked 5th).
 These issues are due to the logistical challenges posed by weather extremes, such as flooding and poor road conditions, which exacerbate delays and spoilage.
 This finding is consistent with Oderinde et al. (2022), who noted that transport disruptions often result in increased operational costs and lower market efficiency for food crop marketers.
 Marketers perceived a rise in storage and preservation costs due to weather-related issues, with a mean score of 3.80, ranked 4th.
 This points to the need for improved storage facilities to counteract the effects of humidity and temperature on crop preservation, as reported by Magesa et al. (2020).
 Higher storage costs are likely to reduce profit margins, which could have negative effects on the food supply chain.
 Frequent changes in weather patterns were reported to complicate long-term marketing strategies, with a mean score of 3.76, ranked 6th.
 This perceived effect aligns with the unpredictability noted in recent climate reports (NIMET, 2022).
-The inability to forecast and plan long-term strategies can hinder marketers from optimising inventory levels, setting stable prices, and managing supply chain partnerships, all critical factors in sustaining profitability.
+The inability to forecast and plan long-term strategies can hinder marketers from optimizing inventory levels, setting stable prices, and managing supply chain partnerships, all critical factors in sustaining profitability.
 Profit reductions during extreme weather events were also notable, with a mean score of 3.67 (ranked 7th), as marketers incur higher operational costs due to scarcity and price volatility.
 This confirms the findings by Malik et al. (2022), who highlight how extreme weather can inflate marketing costs and erode profit margins.
 The perception that extreme weather events drive up food crop prices was ranked 8th, with a mean score of 3.45.
 This indicates that marketers believe weather and climate extremes, such as droughts or floods, reduce crop supply, leading to higher market prices.
 This aligns with recent studies showing that weather-induced scarcity drives price volatility, as limited crop availability due to adverse conditions inflates prices, impacting both marketers' operational costs and consumers' access to affordable food (Adetunji et al., 2020; Ali et al., 2023).
 Changes in customer demand for specific types of food crops in response to weather patterns were perceived by respondents with a mean score of 3.33, ranking it 9th.
 This suggests that certain weather conditions may drive consumers to seek alternative food crops based on seasonal availability, quality, or affordability.
-This finding supports the study by Kangile et al. (2020), who observed similar shifts in consumer preferences influenced by climate variability, suggesting that marketers need to adapt to these demand changes by adjusting their product offerings according to prevailing weather conditions.
-Thus, these findings affirm that food crop marketers in the area face several challenges that influence both supply-side pricing and demand-side consumer behaviour, driven by weather variability.
+This finding supports the study of Kangile et al. (2020), who observed similar shifts in consumer preferences influenced by climate variability, implying that marketers need to adapt to these demand changes by adjusting their product offerings based on prevailing weather conditions.
+Thus, these findings affirm that food crop marketers in the area face several challenges that influence both supply-side pricing and demand-side consumer behavior, driven by weather variability.